23/DeveloperDocumentation/index.md

 <br/>

-<b>You can find more information on how to use OAuth 1.0a with the 23 API in the [OAuth set-up and flow](oauth) document.</b>
+<b>You can find more information on how to use OAuth 1.0a with the 23 API in the [OAuth set-up and flow](oauth) document.
+Please refer to this document if you at all unsure about how to use OAuth with this API.</b>

 At first glance, the OAuth process might seem intimidating, but it has a major upside: It's used by Google, Yahoo, Twitter and tons of other services, which means that most web-programming languages already has one or more implementations to handle all necessary communication including both the authentication process and all request to the 23 API.
 You can check out which libraries are available to you at the [OAuth Code](http://oauth.net/code/) page.

-We've also created a set of samples on how to authenticate your application and communicate with the 23 API in [PHP samples](http://github.com/23/DeveloperDocumentation/tree/master/lib/php/)
+We've also created a set of samples on how to authenticate your application and communicate with the 23 API in [PHP](http://github.com/23/DeveloperDocumentation/tree/master/lib/php/) and [Ruby](http://github.com/23/DeveloperDocumentation/tree/master/lib/ruby/).

 ---